AbuZaid55/BiteBolt/README.md

-# Advanced E-commerce Application - Full Stack
+# Food Application - Full Stack

 _I have created this Food application without any assistance and without watching any tutorials._